Inviting an International Scholar

 - Once returned to the inviting faculty member, the reporting Dean must sign-off for final approval.

 - You must designate your scholar as one of the following categories when submitting your request for the DS-2019.
 Please be sure to discuss this designation with your department chair and/or Dean.
-The Office of International Programs is also available to clarify any questions you may have.
+The Center for Global Engagement is also available to clarify any questions you may have.
 The categories are described as follows:

 - The DS-2019 Request Form - detailed instructions are also provided on this form.

-- The completed DS-2019 Request Form, a contract letter from the department, and the financial guarantee must be submitted to the Office of International Programs for final processing and approval.
+- The completed DS-2019 Request Form, a contract letter from the department, and the financial guarantee must be submitted to the Center for Global Engagement for final processing and approval.

-- The Office of International Programs will issue the DS-2019 and will prepare a Welcome Packet for the new exchange visitor.
+- The Center for Global Engagement will issue the DS-2019 and will prepare a Welcome Packet for the new exchange visitor.
 We ask that the inviting department mail this information directly to the exchange visitor upon receipt so that the scholar can begin their visa application process immediately.

 Checking Into the University

-- Once the scholar arrives to campus, s/he must meet with the staff in the Office of International Programs to "check into" the university.
+- Once the scholar arrives to campus, s/he must meet with the staff in the Center for Global Engagement to "check into" the university.
 The exchange visitor will be "validated" in the Student and Exchange Visitor Information System (SEVIS) upon arrival.

 - Health insurance is required by the U.S. State Department.
-OIP will discuss health insurance options with the visiting scholar and will ensure that the scholar is compliance with immigration law.
+The Center for Global Engagement will discuss health insurance options with the visiting scholar and will ensure that the scholar is compliance with immigration law.

 Gaining Access to Campus Facilities